1 year after the truth: This is Flint now

 Story highlights

-- "Nothing's changed except the attention has died off," says one Flint resident.
+- "Nothing's changed except the attention has died off," says one Flint resident

-- Just 1% of the lead service lines in Flint have been replaced.
+- Just 1% of the lead service lines in Flint have been replaced

 Flint, Michigan (CNN)One year ago, the people of Flint, Michigan finally learned the truth about their water: It was tainted with lead and poisoning their kids.